-This study revealed that transformational leadership engagement, which is consistent with previous researchers (Bezuidenhout & Schultz, 2013; Myrden, 2013; Evelyn & Hazel, 2015).
-In the Service-Profit-Chain concept, unique qualities in a leader are required to maintain an organizational culture centered around employees (Heskett et al., 1994), and those qualities can be found in transformational leaders (Fitzgerald & Schutte, 2010).
+This study revealed that transformational leadership affects the level of employee engagement, which is consistent with previous researchers (Bezuidenhout & Schultz, 2013; Myrden, 2013; Evelyn & Hazel, 2015).
+In Service-Profit-Chain concept, special qualities in a leader are required to maintain an organizational culture centered around employees (Heskett et al., 1994), and those qualities can be found in transformational leaders (Fitzgerald & Schutte, 2010).
 This study also found that employee engagement affects the organization's financial performance, which is consistent with previous researchers (Harter et al., 2003; Xanthopoulou et al., 2009).
-Engaged employees care more about the organization's success and are willing to give effort to help achieve it (Linsner, 2009).
-The Service-Profit-Chain concept suggests that engaged workforce satisfaction and loyalty will ultimately generate improved financial performance (Pritchard & Silvestro, 2005).
+It is because engaged employees, care more about the success of the organization and are willing to give effort to help achieve it (Linsner, 2009).
+The Service-Profit-Chain concept suggests that the satisfaction and loyalty of engaged workforce will ultimately generates improved financial performance (Pritchard & Silvestro, 2005).

 In addition, the finding showed that transformational leadership style affects the level of service quality, which is consistent with previous researches (Othman et al., 2014; Schalkwyk, 2011).
 The types of leadership may influence employees' service attitudes and behaviors (Farrell, 2001).
-The Service-Profit-Chain concept started with the internal service quality that refers to the organization's ability to deliver the kind of support that will enable to produce high-quality service.
+The Service-Profit-Chain concept started with internal service quality that refers to the ability of the organization to deliver the kind of support that will enable to produce high-quality service.
 The internal service quality includes job design, working environment, support systems, which are all tied closely to the leadership style (Ennew, 2015).

 The result of this study found that service quality does not directly affect financial performance.
-This result is similar to previous research by Nair (2016) in a hotel setting, which found that service quality may not be the only determinant of financial performance.
-Many factors may affect the hotel's financial performance, such as marketing, branding, customer retention, and customer loyalty (Nair, 2016).
-The absence of a significant relationship between service quality and financial performance may indicate that the organizations are not focusing do providing provide draw the customers' attention (Goyit, 2015).
-In this present study, most hotel customer sample groups were those from three-star hotels, which might be more pricesensitive and take price above service quality as the main factor in choosing in which hotel to stay.
+This result is similar with previous research by Nair (2016) in a hotel setting, which found that service quality may not be the only determinant of financial performance.
+There are many factors that may affect the hotel's financial performance, such as marketing, branding, customer retention, and customer loyalty (Nair, 2016).
+The absence of a significant relationship between service quality and financial performance may indicate that the organizations are not focusing on providing high-quality services to draw the customers' attention (Goyit, 2015).
+In this present study, the majority of hotel customer sample group were those from three-star hotels, which might be more price-sensitive and take price above service quality as the main factor in choosing in which hotel to stay.
 Murasiranwa et al. (2010) stated that there were many aspects other than service quality that may affect the hotel's financial performance, including competition and staff turnover.
 The very intense industry competition has made all hotels of the same class look very similar.
-Therefore, aside from maintaining good service quality, the hotels also need to have other innovative strategies and promotions to be different from the competitors.
+Therefore, aside from maintaining a good service quality, the hotels also need to have other innovative strategies and promotions to be different from the competitors.

-The hotel industry is also known for high staff turnover, which is very costly because they have to continually hire and train new team members, which will increase costs that affect the hotel's financial performance (Murasiranwa et al., 2010).
-Staff turnover has serious cost implications, from both the tangible aspects (i.e., recruitment and training), to the intangible aspects (i.e., loss of skills and inefficiency) (Patiar & Wang, 2016).
+The hotel industry is also known with high staff turnover, which is very costly, because they have to continually hire and train new team members which will increase costs that affect the hotel's financial performance (Murasiranwa et al., 2010).
+Staff turnover has serious cost implications, from both the tangible aspects (i.e. recruitment and training), to the intangible aspects (i.e. loss of skills and inefficiency) (Patiar & Wang, 2016).

 Besides, with the path coefficient of -0.080 showing a negative relationship, there is a possibility that to serve a higher service quality to the customer, the hotel must incur additional costs that negatively affect financial performance.
-This is consistent with the argument of the previous researcher (Ekinci et al., 2011), that when the hotel offers additional services, they will add to the hotel's costs, which consequently cut the hotel's profitability.
+This is consistent with the argument of previous researcher (Ekinci et al., 2011), that when additional services are offered by the hotel, they will add to the hotel's costs, which consequently cut the hotel's profitability.